dustinpfister/blog_posts/_posts/js-json-parse.md

 layout: post
 categories: js
 id: 619
-updated: 2020-06-27 12:47:34
+updated: 2020-06-27 12:53:08
-version: 1.7
+version: 1.8
 ---

 This will be a quick post on the [JSON.parse](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) method which is a native javaScript built in way to parse a JSON string into a workable object at least on all modern platforms anyway.
+If you are new to javaScript a [JSON string is a data interchange format](https://en.wikipedia.org/wiki/JSON) that is often the default solution for such a thing in a javaScript environment.
+The JSON parse method is a way to convert a JSON string to a workable object and the json stringify method is for turning an object into a string.

 The use of the method is fairly straight forward just call the method off of the JSON object and pass a JSON string to parse into an object, the returned object is then the workable object from that json string.

 There are still a few additional things a javaScript developer should be ware of such as browser support, what happens when an invalid string is passed, and some additional related methods and features.
 So in this post I will be touching base on some additional things to work with when using JSON parse such as the [try catch](/2019/03/02/js-javascript-try/) statement.